(And Oy! – that applies to hiring clients and candidates!)

 Remember also that the 1st impression you create is not just with the interviewer.
-It is also with the PA, Office Manager, and the colleague that meets and greets you or walks past you in reception.
+It is also with the PA, Office Manager, and the colleague who meets and greets or walks past you in reception.
 It is the person who buzzes you in.
 The 1st impression you create when engaging with a new potential employer is actually plus-fold.

 But…clients!
 Have YOU remembered that YOU also need to create a good first impression?
-In candidate-driven markets (which is the case in so many sectors now, including R2R – and LONG may it last), all too often the first impression of a company can be misguided if the interviewer hasn’t followed their own essential checklist too:
+In candidate-driven markets (which is the case in so many sectors now, including R2R – and LONG may it last), all too often, the first impression of a company can be misguided if the interviewer hasn’t followed their essential checklist too:

 Here is the checklist for a “good 1st impression” for the hiring client:

 - Ensure your office’s exterior and reception area is neat, clean, and welcoming.